 Which makes a better pet, a girl or a boy?

 As per our spay/neuter contract, our Australian Labradoodles are spayed or neutered while they are young, therefore the differences between the sexes is minimal.
 The girls do not experience hormonal cycles and the boys never develop the testosterone-driven behaviors such as marking territory, lifting legs to pee or wandering in search of girl friends.
 Because these differences are eliminated with spay/neutering before sexual maturation, we recommend that families base their preference on personality and activity level rather than gender.
 It is more important that you have a dog that suits your lifestyle.

 How should I groom our Labradoodle?

-Labradoodles require occasional brushing and infrequent baths.
+Labradoodles require frequent brushing if left long and infrequent baths.
 We use a slicker brush with our dogs and it is important to brush the coat right from the skin.
+We reccomend using a comb at least once per week if you leave your dog's coat long and making sure you line brush to make sure you don't miss any areas.
 Most mats are formed closer to the skin, so if you just brush the surface of the hair, you will miss the parts that really need attention.
 Also, some coat textures may require more brushing than others, and you will get to know what your own dog needs.
 In general, longer coats require more brushing than shorter coats.

 Frequent bathing will actually remove the natural oils from the coat, and so we most often will bath our dogs just with water unless they are really filthy from rolling in mud.
 Very often, if you brush them out after their coat dries, the dirt will just fall out without bathing.